a3delta/portfolio/sim-city-csharp/planning.md

 This document is used for planning how to approach the design of this project, from data structures to functional breakdowns and how files are laid out.

 ## Files
-- [ ] main.cs - This will be the core code where all function calls are made.
+- [ ] Program.cs - This will be the core code where all function calls are made.
-- [ ] data.cs - This will be where data structures and their functions are defined.
+- [ ] Data.cs - This will be where data structures and their functions are defined.
-- [ ] io.cs - This will be where data input and output functions are defined.
+- [ ] IO.cs - This will be where data input and output functions are defined.
-- [ ] zone-residential.cs - This will be where residential zone functions are defined.
+- [ ] Zone-Residential.cs - This will be where residential zone functions are defined.
-- [ ] zone-industrial.cs - This will be where industrial zone functions are defined.
+- [ ] Zone-Industrial.cs - This will be where industrial zone functions are defined.
-- [ ] zone-commercial.cs - This will be where commercial zone functions are defined.
+- [ ] Zone-Commercial.cs - This will be where commercial zone functions are defined.
-- [ ] pollution.cs - This will be where pollution functions are defined.
+- [ ] Pollution.cs - This will be where pollution functions are defined.
-- [ ] analysis.cs - This will be where whole & partial regional analysis functions are defined.
+- [ ] Analysis.cs - This will be where whole & partial regional analysis functions are defined.

 ## Data Types
 - **Region Layout**